Yasmeen-Hezma/Recipe-Blog/README.md

 ```
 node app.js
 ```
-The blog runs on localhost://4000
+-The blog runs on localhost://4000
 4. Create an account or log in to start sharing your favorite recipes or discovering new ones.